Chidera8/alx-system_engineering-devops/0x01-shell_permissions/README.md

 This script changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.: chown vincent:staff *

+This script changes the owner and the group owner of _hello to vincent and staff respectively: chown -h vincent:staff _hello